 Pressure Relief Methods

 Effective care for diabetic sores needs teamwork between the patient and their healthcare team.
-Regular check-ups and watching the wound’s progress are key for the best results12.
+Regular check-ups and watching the wound’s progress are key for the best results.

 Medical Interventions and Professional Treatment Options

-Dealing with diabetic sores on lower legs and diabetic ulcers requires professional help.
-A common treatment is debridement, where doctors remove dead or infected tissue to help the wound heal14.
+Dealing with diabetic sores on the lower legs and diabetic ulcers requires professional help.
+A common treatment is debridement, where doctors remove dead or infected tissue to help the wound heal.
 This might need to be done several times as the wound gets better.

 Antibiotics are also used to treat diabetic ulcers that are infected.
-Doctors often prescribe antibiotics like cilastatin, levofloxacin, or ciprofloxacin for severe cases14.
-Sometimes, antibiotics are given through an IV if the infection has spread to other tissues or bone.
+Doctors often prescribe antibiotics like cilastatin, levofloxacin, or ciprofloxacin for severe cases.
+Sometimes, antibiotics are given through an IV if the infection has spread to other tissues or bones.

 Treatment | Description |